 Colonic dysbiosis causes gut inflammation and a local increase in intestinal uric acid production (92, 93).
 At the same time, damaged gut barrier function allows the release of bacterial lipopolysaccharides into the portal and then the systemic circulation (92).
 The resulting metabolic endotoxemia, which causes systemic low-grade inflammation, is a contributory factor to many degenerative conditions; from cognitive decline and dementia (94, 95) to insulin resistance (96), NAFLD (72, 97) and gout (98), in at least one pre-clinical model.

 It gets more complicated, because different sub-types of LPS produced by different gut bacteria have very different effects in the body (ie 99), but the conclusion is clear.
 If you want to be healthy, stop eating ultra-processed foods and switch to basic produce.
-If you can’t do that, integrate the Health Protocol into your diet, and get well.
-Or at the very least, get better.

 Next week: theoretical ageing, and how to theoretically modify it.